 Digital Object Identifier (DOI)

 Decoster, Laura C.; Swartz, Erik E.; Cappaert, Thomas; and Hootman, Jennifer H., "Prevalence and characteristics of general and football-specific emergency medical service activations by high school and collegiate certified athletic trainers: a national study" (2010).
-Kinesiology Scholarship.
+Clinical Journal of Sport Medicine.
 6.

 Copyright © 2010, (C) 2010 Lippincott Williams